LogoHistorical Figure MBTI

 Why not ENTJ?

 Suvorov is the ENTJ of this generation — commanding through personal energy, presence, and theatrical force.
-Rumyantsev commanded through architecture.
-The distinction is not about effectiveness (both were extraordinarily effective) but about the primary instrument: Suvorov's army fought better because he was there; Rumyantsev's army fought better because of how it had been built.
+The distinction is not about effectiveness but about the primary instrument: Suvorov's army fought better because he was there; Rumyantsev's fought better because of how it had been built.
 ENTJs build systems that require their continued presence; INTJs build systems that run without them.
-Rumyantsev's doctrinal reforms shaped Russian military practice for decades after his death — that is an INTJ legacy, not an ENTJ one.
+Rumyantsev's doctrinal reforms shaped Russian military practice for decades after his death — that is an INTJ legacy.

 Why not INTP?

 INTPs are theoretical architects who often struggle with implementation — their Ti-Ne combination produces brilliant analysis but uneven execution.
-Rumyantsev was not a theorist who occasionally got results; he was an implementer of the first order.
-The supply chain reforms, the training protocols, the tactical reorganizations — all of these required sustained Te follow-through, the systematic enforcement of institutional change against institutional resistance.
-That is INTJ work, not INTP work.
+Rumyantsev was an implementer of the first order.
+The supply chain reforms, the training protocols, the tactical reorganizations all required sustained Te follow-through against institutional resistance.
 The theory was in service of the outcome.

 He built the systems that made Russian military power possible, then stood back and let them work.